Uinelj/docker-grav/README.md

 + CMS not usable behind reverse proxy.

 ## Changelog
++ **10/04/2018:** The Volume Release
+        - The /var/www volume can now be mounted.
++ **02/01/2018:** The 2018 Release
+	- Improved Code
+	- Now using github API to pull latest GRAV release
 + **27/07/2017:** The Automated Release
 	- Updated tag "blog" to now use github API to download latest [Blog-Skeleton](http://demo.getgrav.org/blog-skeleton) zip file
 	- Improved code on all tags